 Luminaires with metal bodies are better for heat dissipation.
 Suitable products include A-Line, Kanby EVO, Kanby MAX, Kanby PRO, Kanby Zip, Zipline.

 Please contact your local sales engineer or the technical helpline for more information.

-Good vertical illumination is required for technicians to work on computer racks, so specifications vary between 200 lux and 500 lux 1 m above the floor, with similar vertical values on the racks.
+There is very little guidance on lighting levels for server aisles and many end users will have their own specifications.
+In general, good vertical illumination is required for technicians to work on computer racks, so specifications typically vary between 200 lux and 500 lux 1 m above the floor, with similar vertical values on the racks.